Azhariel/feet-to-squares-extension/README.md

 2. It identifies distances in feet using a regular expression.
 3. Converts the distances into squares and meters\*, appending the converted values in brackets.

 - Note: The correct feet to meters conversion is `feet * 0.3048`.
-To simplify rounding, I've opted to multiply `feet * 0.3`, as this gives enough precision in the context of the game and historically the translations define a square as 1.5 meters.
+To simplify rounding, the extension uses `feet * 0.3`, which is sufficiently accurate for tabletop gaming and matches the convention of 1 square = 1.5 meters.

 For example: